 1 9 5 2 – 2 0 0 9 (USA)

-The longest running drama in television history, The Guiding Light entertained radio and television fans for 72 years.
-The Series premiered on 25 January 1937 on radio making it’s transition to into television in 1952.
+The longest-running drama in television history, The Guiding Light entertained radio and television fans for 72 years.
+The series premiered on 25 January 1937 on the radio making the transition to television in 1952.
 It ended its 57 years on television in 2009.